Die Young: Commercial performance

 On October 1, 2012, "Die Young" debuted on the Billboard Mainstream Top 40 chart at number 21, marking Kesha's highest ranking debut on that chart.
 "Die Young" entered the US Billboard Hot 100 at number 13, also debuting at number three on the Digital Songs chart with 188,000 digital downloads sold within its first week.
-On the Radio Songs chart, the song garnered 31 million hits.
+On the Radio Songs chart, the song garnered 31 million in radio audience.
 On the week ending in October 27, "Die Young" debuted on Billboards Dance Club Songs chart at number 45.
 In its third week, "Die Young" rose to number eight on the Hot 100, earning Kesha her eighth consecutive top-ten hit on the chart since her debut with "Tik Tok" in 2010.
 In its fifth week, the song jumped to number four on the chart.
 For the week ending December 8, 2012, "Die Young" reached its eventual peak of number two, being kept off the top spot by Rihanna's "Diamonds".
-On track to become her third number one in the country, she began to lose airplay in December 2012, when several radio stations petitioned to stop playing the song due to the Sandy Hook Elementary School shooting; the track subsequently began falling down the charts.
-Despite this however, "Die Young" became a number one hit on the Mainstream Top 40 chart, earning Kesha her third chart-topper on that chart along with "Your Love Is My Drug" and "Tik Tok" and her sixth top ten hit for that chart as well.
+On track to become her third number one in the country, the single began to lose airplay in December 2012, when several radio stations petitioned to stop playing the song due to the Sandy Hook Elementary School shooting.
+As a result, the track subsequently began falling down the charts.
+Despite this, "Die Young" became a number one hit on the Mainstream Top 40 chart, earning Kesha her third chart-topper alongside "Your Love Is My Drug" and "Tik Tok", and her sixth top ten hit for that chart as well.
 As of 2016, "Die Young" has sold 2.9 million digital downloads in the United States.
-In 2024, "Die Young" has been certified 6× Platinum in the United States by the Recording Industry Association of America (RIAA) for selling 6 million equivalent units.
+Furthermore, "Die Young" has since been certified 6× Platinum in the United States as of September 2024 by the nation's Recording Industry Association of America (RIAA), for sales and streaming equivalent-units in excess of 6 million in the country.

-In the United Kingdom, "Die Young" entered the chart at its peak of number ten on issue dated, December 2, 2012.
+In Canada, "Die Young" debuted on the Canadian Hot 100 at number 10 on the week of October 13, 2012, eventually peaking at number 4 on its fifth week on the chart, earning Kesha her eighth top ten hit in the country.
+In the United Kingdom, "Die Young" debuted on the UK Official Singles chart at number 10, on the date issued December 2, 2012.
 The following week it rose to number seven, becoming her third solo top ten hit and fifth top ten hit overall in the nation.

-As of July 2025, the single has accumulated over 900 million streams on the streaming service Spotify.
+In Australia and New Zealand, the single peaked within the top ten in both territories, at numbers three and nine respectively.